 Another technique is to place the palm of the hand over the trochanter and extend the spread fingers towards the posterior iliac spine.
 An injection may be safely administered by entrance between the thumb and index finger.

 B. Ventrogluteal Injections

 This site is becoming more frequently used for injections because it is removed from major blood vessels and nerves, and it also presents good muscle density.
 Because of the previously listed features and because the landmarks are so easily identified, this site can often be used in giving pediatric injections.
-The patient can be injected in this area while in a prone position, on their side, or standing, but the best technique dictates that they should be in a
+The patient can be injected in this area while in a prone position, on their side, or standing, but the best technique dictates that they should be in a supine position.

 The student defines the site by locating the greater trochanter and placing their palm on it.
 Then the index finger should reach towards the anterior iliac crest.
 Now move the middle finger away from the index finger.
 The triangle between the two is the safe site to inject.
 The needle should be inserted towards the iliac crest at a slight upward angle.

 Again because of the lack of major vessels and nerves, this site is often used in pediatric patients.
 With the patient in the supine position, the student identifies the site by positioning one hand above the knee and one hand below the greater trochanter.
 The area between the hands is the safe zone.